DK080825/Fully-Quantized-Custom-Lenet-5-implementation-in-Verilog-HDL/INT8_LENET_Implemetation.srcs/sources_1/new/README.md

 ## 9. Quantization and Numeric Notes

+This project uses **PTQ (Post-Training Quantization)** as the quantization methodology for deployment.

+### 9.1 What is PTQ?

+**PTQ** converts a pre-trained floating-point model (typically FP32) into a lower-precision model (INT8 in this project) **after training is complete**, without re-training the full network.
+In practice, PTQ uses calibration data to estimate activation ranges and derive quantization parameters (e.g., scale and zero-point), then maps float tensors to integer tensors for efficient hardware inference.

+### 9.2 Why PTQ is used in this project

+- It allows a faster path from trained model to RTL deployment.
+- It matches the hardware goal of efficient INT8 arithmetic.
+- It avoids the full cost and complexity of quantization-aware retraining.

+### 9.3 PTQ advantages

+- **Fast deployment:** no full retraining loop is required.
+- **Lower engineering cost:** simpler workflow than QAT for many projects.
+- **Good hardware compatibility:** naturally aligns with INT8 MAC-based accelerators.
+- **Portable flow:** can be applied to many trained checkpoints with calibration.

+### 9.4 PTQ limitations

+- **Potential accuracy drop:** especially for sensitive layers or low-bit settings.
+- **Calibration sensitivity:** quality depends on representative calibration data.
+- **Less robust than QAT:** difficult distributions may quantize poorly without retraining.
+- **Per-layer tuning overhead:** some models still need manual tuning of clipping/scales.

 - Input/weight/activation datapath primarily targets signed INT8 representation.
 - Internal accumulators use extended precision to reduce overflow risk.
 - Final stage outputs may be normalized, rounded, shifted, and saturated based on module policy.